benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

    XML files with custom data entry field definitions into Martus, to allow for easier editing outside of Martus.
 - More obvious indication of which fields are required (asterisks) when doing data entry (and visual guidance when try to save without them, i.e. red boxes)
-- Ability to create a new bulletin based off an old one (“Copy”, along with “Move” as ability to put records in different folders)
+- Ability to create a new record based off an old one (“Copy”, along with “Move” as ability to put records in different folders)
 - No public section in records
 - Easier to use calendar widgets for dates